 A Freddy’s #1 combo, which includes the Freddy’s Original Double (two steakburger patties, cheese, mustard, onion & pickle on a toasted bun) with our shoestring fries.
 The secret is I like to add grilled jalapeños.
 Then for dessert, I enjoy a vanilla custard Concrete mixed with Reese’s pieces and Reese’s peanut butter cups.
 It only takes a couple of bites to satisfy my sweet tooth.

-Celebrate Scott and the rest of the Silver Plate Class on Monday, Nov 2 in Scottsdale at the 66th Annual Gold & Silver Plate Awards Celebration.
-This year’s program has been added to IFMA’s Presidents Conference and tickets are now available.
+and the rest of the Silver Plate Class on Monday, Nov 2 at IFMA’s 66th Annual Gold & Silver Plate Awards celebration online.